 In the case of someone who has been using an opioid regularly to relieve pain, they should be evaluated for the cause of increased pain rather than automatically assumed to have developed tolerance if the opioid no longer seems to be providing enough pain relief.

-Psychiatric addiction is a medical disease.
+Substance use disorder (commonly known as psychiatric "addiction") is a medical disease.
 A person who is addicted to a substance compulsively uses the substance even if their day to day life is affected in harmful ways when using that substance.
 They are no longer taking the substance as medication for relief of a symptom.
 They take the substance even when they know it could cause problems (or continue activities such as gambling even when they know it is causing problems) with family, friends, and work.

 When a person is taking an opioid as a medication - that is, only as needed to relieve physical symptoms and only as discussed with and prescribed by their healthcare provider - they are not addicted.
 With regular use, their body may develop a dependence on the medication.
 This means when pain symptoms are improved and the opioid is no longer needed, then the medication should be tapered off over time instead of suddenly stopped.